Dawid-WSIU-Byd/FoodSearcher-Public/README.md

 ## Requirements

+You should install proper Python packages.
+`pip django`
+`pip spoonacular`

 You need to create a "secret" folder in the Recipes30991 directory, to make sure the application works properly.

 1. Spoonacular API key